GeoffWilliams/git_refresh/README.md

 ```

 ## Troubleshooting
-* If you can't find the `pdqtest` command and your using `rbenv` be sure to run `rbenv rehash` after installing the gem to create the necessary symlinks
+* If you can't find the `git_refresh` command and your using `rbenv` be sure to run `rbenv rehash` after installing the gem to create the necessary symlinks

 ## Support
 This software is not supported by Puppet, Inc.  Use at your own risk.